WORKSHOPS4GIRLS

 For a complete overview of the progression of Take Action Projects from journey to GOLD.
 Click here

-The journeys are a pre-requisite for the higher awards because each journey includes a Take Action Project (TAP).
+The journeys are a pre-requisite for the higher awards because each Journey includes a Take Action Project (TAP).
 The journey TAP is a project the girls design that follows all the steps they will need to do when they tackle their Bronze Award, so that when they approach the Bronze Award, the steps will be familiar.
 The journey TAP has no hour requirement & it is to be done on a topic within the scope/theme of the journey.
 By contrast, the Bronze is 20 suggested hours and they can choose any topic.
 All Journey TAP's can be done outside of or within the GS community.
 It is the same case of the Bronze.

 The aMUSE TAP involves the "issue" of stereotypes that affect women.
 The TAP takes place in the form of a performance or art piece where the girls demonstrate a stereotype, prove that it is wrong & ask their audience to help "bust' it.

-The 7 steps to a Take Action Project
+The 7 steps to a Take Action Project as they are addressed in the aMUSE journey.

-1 Map It: Investigate community needs and problem causes The girls examine stereotypes & learn to recognize them.
+1 Map It: Investigate community needs and problem causes.
+The girls examine stereotypes & learn to recognize them.
 They interview women and ask them if they have been affected by stereotypes.

-2 Plan it: Prepare a Take Action plan The girls choose a stereotype that they feel strongly about.
+2 Plan it: Prepare a Take Action plan.
+The girls choose a stereotype that they feel strongly about.
 They decide how they will tackle it, how many people are on their team, what medium they will use to do their project, mural, play etc.

-3 Do it: Act “with” the community They present their "stereotype Busting" project to an invited audience.
+3 Do it: Act “with” the community They present their "Stereotype Busting" project to an invited audience.

 4 Think About It: Reflect on the project’s impact.
 They consider how they will act when they see stereotypes in the future.